 However, Tradition Two indicates that our that our leaders are but trusted servants, and should not govern.
 By limiting decision making to only certain members who have worked through Step Seven, it would seem that those few members would be governing the ones who had not worked them yet.
 That would appear to be in conflict with this Tradition.

 Concept Twelve provides sound guidance as well.
-Warranty C specifies that no be placed in unqualified authority over others.
+Warranty C specifies that no member be placed in unqualified authority over others.
 Warranty D indicates that important decisions be made, whenever possible, by substantial unanimity.
 And, Warranty F states that we should remain democratic in thought and action.
 This decision to exclude certain members from having a vote does not seem to align with the Warranties.